Skip to content

 Marcel discovered the web in 1995.
 Since then he has paid attention to and worked with lots of technologies and founded his own WordPress oriented business nostromo.nl in 2009.

-Currently Marcel is Business Development Manager Dutch & DACH Markets at Kinsta where he helps Kinsta's client base grow with Managed WordPress, Application, Database and Static site hosting.
+Currently Marcel is Partnerships & Community Manager EMEA at Kinsta. where he helps clients and partners grow with their business with Managed Hosting for WordPress, and Application, Database, Static site hosting.

 You can contact Marcel on a diverse range of online platforms.
 Please see the Connect section on the homepage for the details.